Weylin’s Blog

 “Rachel’s backing out,” a voice said from behind me.
 Lily plopped her Vera Bradley lunchbox down and sunk her bell-bottom blue jeans into the seat next to me.

 “What do you mean?”
 I asked, finally looking up.
-My friend Rachel and I built her new vengeance paladin character from scratch only the day before; She’d commented several times how excited she was to be playing her first ever D&D game.
+My friend Rachel spent two hours building her new vengeance paladin character only yesterday; She’d commented several times how excited she was to be playing her first D&D game.

-Lily poked her face through a tie-dye headband and tussled back her hair.
+Lily poked her face through a tie-dye headband.
+She tussled back her hair, revealing the white dove on the baggy Woodstock t-shirt she wore.

 “Her parents won’t let her play tomorrow.
 They won’t even let her come.”